When it comes to assets to help you convert casual readers into clients, your sales page is key.

 Your images and videos also can add to your like, know, trust factor with your audience.
 Copy doesn’t always connect with each person, so having these types of elements can help you connect with all types of people.

-Videos in particular (whether they are testimonial, information, FAQs, etc) will increase you conversion rates.
-In fact, 84% of consumer have made purchases after watching a video.
-Seeing a product or service in action is great way to put your audience in the driver’s seat and make them feel more connected to you and your business.
+Videos in particular (whether they are testimonials, information, FAQs, etc) will increase you conversion rates.
+In fact, 84% of consumers have made purchases after watching a video.
+Seeing a product or service in action is a great way to put your audience in the driver’s seat and make them feel more connected to you and your business.

 The internet doesn’t exist solely on computer screens these days.
 You have to think about where and how your audience takes in information (another reason why Step 1 is so important).